richardyantas/DinamicalSystems/solarWaterHeating/README.md

  ![state](https://github.com/richardyantas/DinamicalSystems/blob/master/solarWaterHeating/img/x0x1.png)

- In the pictures we can see the upper values (RED) and de lower values(BLACK), about x[0], it start with an interval with a distance 5 of separation and it the algorithm has not problem to solve it, it works perfectly.
+ In the pictures we can see the upper values (RED) and de lower values(BLACK), about x[0] and x[1] respectively, it start with an interval with a distance 5 of separation and it the algorithm has not problem to solve it, it works perfectly.

 #### Example 2.-